top of page

 I believe this correlation of mold toxicity and Long Covid may be from the increased mast cell activity from mold/fungal issues, plus the dysregulation of the immune system that mold causes.
 Testing urine mycotoxins is well worth the effort.

-Another theory is that the presence of persistent SARS-CoV-2 in organ and tissue sanctuaries leads to a persistent inflammatory response, causing high histamine.
-[6] Essentially, the virus hides out in areas of the body so that instead of your immune system clearing the infection quickly, it takes much longer as your body slowly roots out the virus.
+Essentially, the virus hides out in areas of the body so that instead of your immune system clearing the infection quickly, it takes much longer as your body slowly roots out the virus.

 Gastrointestinal/Digestive Symptoms

 Food allergies and sensitivities are extremely common in Long Covid patients.
 This is particularly true with gluten and dairy.
-Keep in mind that these symptoms can overlap with other, more obvious signs of infection (like cough and fatigue).
-Since you feel sick already, it is hard to differentiate between a new food sensitivity and the other symptoms of general illness.
+Keep in mind that these food sensitivity symptoms can overlap with other, more obvious signs of infection (like cough and fatigue).

 Keep a food journal, and make a note of what symptoms get worse after eating.
 Rapid heart rate after eating is a common sign of food intolerance, as are migraines, insomnia, and anxiety.
-Remember that even a very small amount of an offending food (including crumbs) can perpetuate low-grade inflammation in your body, which can cause severe symptoms.
+Remember that even a very small amount of an offending food (including crumbs) can perpetuate low-grade inflammation in your body, which can cause long-term severe symptoms.

 The stomach is affected by Long Covid, as is the vagus nerve (which splits and goes down the esophagus) - these two factors can make eating and digesting difficult.
 It can feel like food 'sits' in the stomach, fat is not digested well, and rich foods can cause nausea.
-In these cases, alcohol-free herbal digestive bitters can be very effective, as can warm water with lemon juice before meals.
-This can help increase stomach acid and bile production.

 As a general rule, processed foods, excess sugar, and cold beverages will be more difficult to digest.
 Emphasize warm foods, cooked fruits and vegetables, and soups like congee (Chinese rice porridge).